crypiehef/NetControlAPP/README.md

    - License Class (appears next to name)
    - Location (City, State)
 4. All fields are editable - modify as needed
+5. **Check "Staying for comments"** if operator is staying for post-net discussion
-5. Add optional notes
+6. Add optional notes
-6. Click "Add Check-in"
+7. Click "Add Check-in"

-### Managing Check-ins
+### Managing Check-ins (During Active Net)

 - **View all check-ins** in the table with:
-  - Callsign, Name, License Class, Location, Time, Notes
+  - Callsign, Name, License Class, Location, Time
+  - **Comments status**: "✓ Yes" or "Not staying"
+  - Notes (editable)
+- **Edit notes**: Click ✏️ button to add/modify notes for any check-in
-- **Remove check-ins** by clicking the "Remove" button
+- **Remove check-ins**: Click "Remove" button to delete a check-in

+### Editing Completed Net Information (Schedule Page)

+**Edit Operation Notes:**
+1. Navigate to Schedule page
+2. Select a date with completed operations
+3. Click "✏️ Edit Notes" below the operation info
+4. Modify notes in the textarea
+5. Click "💾 Save Notes"

+**Edit Check-in Notes:**
+1. On the same operation card, scroll to check-ins table
+2. Click ✏️ in the Actions column for any check-in
+3. Edit notes in the inline textarea
+4. Click "💾 Save" or "Cancel"

 ### Completing a Net Operation